fbpx

 • Don’t center the supporter as the single hero of your story.
 Make sure the story is always about “we;” what we can accomplish together, as a community.

 • Don’t believe in the fixed pie fallacy.
-It hurts the sector and also goes against the principles upon which GivingTuesday was founded: power is for everyone to share and wield together and there’s enough money for every nonprofit to get the support they need
+It hurts the sector and also goes against the principles upon which GivingTuesday was founded: there’s enough money for every nonprofit to get the support they need

 • Don’t talk about how your organization doesn’t have overhead and that all donations go toward your mission.
 Read more about why.